Online Education Servicesenquiries@oes.edu.au

 There is a case to demonstrate that online exams can provide a level of security that is comparable to (and in some aspects superior to) those of face-to-face exams.

 If institutions proceed to develop the capability outlined and make considered security decisions, then online exams can offer a valuable complement to an institution’s assessment portfolio.
-OES can work closely with partner institutions to help them fast track their own secure online exam capability as part of their online program management service.
+OES can work closely with partner institutions to help them fast track their own secure online exam capability as part of their end to end solutions for online learning.